 3. It reduces pain symptoms

-pilot study analyzed the effects of an eight-week loving-kindness program on chronic low back pain patients.
+A pilot study analyzed the effects of an eight-week loving-kindness program on chronic low back pain patients.
 They assigned the participants to loving-kindness intervention or standard care.

 They concluded that loving-kindness meditation is beneficial in reducing anger, pain, and psychological distress in chronic low back pain patients.
 The study even found that the more you practice loving-kindness, the lesser pain and anger you’ll experience.